 We are here to help.

-Contact Adoption Supervisor, Allison Brussee.
-All other inquiries can reach a LAS Adoption Specialist through our general contact number or you can fill out our inquiry form below.
+All inquiries can reach a LAS Adoption Specialists through our general contact number or you can fill out our inquiry form below.

 Have any Questions?